 - Your children expect you to be there for all their soccer matches or dance rehearsals.

-- Your peers expect you to be at their level in terms of wealth, status and relationship.
+- Your peers expect you to be at their level in terms of wealth, status, and relationship.

 Most of us may have gotten our expectations from someone else.
-We are pressured to do something because someone else want us to do it.
+We are pressured to do something because someone else wants us to do it.
 But most of the time, we do have a choice.